Prince-K-Ado/GroupE_MAD_Project/README.md

 ## [Project Timeline & Features Overview](User%20Stories.md)

-This Mutual Aid Crowdfunding Platform will be developed over eight weeks, ensuring a structured approach to implementing user authentication, fundraising campaigns, donor engagement, financial transactions, and admin tools.
+This Mutual Aid Crowdfunding Database will be developed over eight weeks, ensuring a structured approach to implementing user authentication, fundraising campaigns, donor engagement, financial transactions, and admin tools.
 Each week focuses on a core aspect of the platform, progressively building towards a fully functional and user-friendly system.

 ---